 Posted on May 04 2017

-The increase in temperature gives your muscle more flexibility.
+One of the benefits of thermotherapy is that the increase in temperature gives your muscle more flexibility.
 Not only does it take some stress off your body, heat also promotes better blood flow and circulation in the area, which prevents the buildup of waste and other side effects of muscle damage.
 The key use for heat therapy is to relax, provide comfort, and supply reassurance that you have cared for your injury.

 So what injuries respond best to heat therapy?
 There are three categories that different pains can be loosely assigned to.